chirathlv/Fraud-Detection-with-ML/README.md

 ### Data Sources

   1.Credit Card Data For ML model.
-[Kaggle] (https://www.kaggle.com/ealtman2019/credit-card-transactions)
+(Kaggle)

  The Data Set used for the machine learning model is a Credit Card transactions data set.
 This Data set has no obfuscation as it has more then 20 million transactions generated from a virtual world simulation.
 The Data covers 2000 synthetic consumer residents in the US, who travel the world.

-  -Fraud Statistics. [the ascent] (https://www.fool.com/the-ascent/research/identity-theft-credit-card-fraud-statistics/), [FTC] (https://www.ftc.gov/)
-  -
+  2.Fraud Statistics.
+   -The Ascent
+   -Federal Trade Commision.

 ### Technology stack